-The Tide Information screen displays daily tidal data for the station at the present time.
-The graph at the top of the screen is an approximate view of the tidal range pattern for the day, from midnight (MN), to noon (NN) to midnight (MN).
+The Tide Information screen displays daily tidal data for this station on this date at the present time.
+The graph at the top of the screen is an approximate view of the tidal range pattern for the day, from midnight (MN) to noon (NN) to midnight (MN).
 The dotted line across the graph is the Mean Lower Low Water line (MLLW).

 The height scale on the top right side of the graph changes, based upon the maximum range of the tide for that day.
 The MLLW line also adjusts its position as the height scale changes.

 You can look up tidal data for other dates by changing the month, day and year selection boxes.
 To select another date:

-- 1. Use \rightarrow and \leftarrow to highlight month, day or year, then press ENT. - 2.
-Use \uparrow and \downarrow to select the desired month, day or year, then press ENT.
+- 1. Use $\leftarrow \rightarrow$ to highlight month, day or year, then press ENT. - 2.
+Use $\uparrow \downarrow$ to select the desired month, day or year and press ENT.